highlando/18-dae-course-ovgu/index.md

 Course DAEs - OvGU - 2018
 -----

-> :rocket: We have changed the time of the Thursday lecture.
-We are now in G12-129 and we start at 9:15 AM.
+> :rocket: Second exercise is online.
+Discussion on November 2nd (Friday).

-> :rocket: First exercise is online.
-Due date: October 25th.
+> :rocket: I have added the proof of the uniqueness of the *Drazin* inverse to the [script](http://janheiland.de/script-daes/).

 > :rocket: The [script](http://janheiland.de/script-daes/) for the introduction is online but still needs some additions and polishing.